timothyjellison/new-homepage/src/pages/posts/grievances-of-the-python-newb.md

 ## What are all these `.pyc` and `__pycache__` files that are being added to my project?

 These are precompiled (i.e. binary) versions of the scripts you import.
-So if a.py imports b.py, the first time you run `python a` you'll see that python creates `b.pyc` or `__pycache__` to speed up future iterations.
+So if a.py imports b.py, the first time you run `python a` you'll see that python creates `b.pyc` (for Python 2) or `__pycache__` (for Pythong 3) to speed up future iterations.
 These don't have to go into version control, so you can go ahead and add these lines to your `.gitignore`:

 ```
 *.pyc
 __pycache__/
 ```

-## How do I create and import a modules?
+## How do I create and import modules?

 One typical flaw in any language's intro tutorials is that all the example code goes into one long script, which is not how a professional software engineer usually thinks.
 Professionals want to separate their code into succinct, testable modules.